A New Year, A New Engine

 UPDATE: As of June 1, 2018, the free offer is no longer available.
 Users can purchase a license to the SpeedTree Authoring Tool here.

 Seamlessly integrated with the engine’s advanced rendering and lighting technology, the SpeedTree editor makes it easier and faster to create detailed vegetation in your games.
 You can also buy pre-made trees and other assets from SpeedTree to get going faster.
-Just visit the SpeedTree store and follow the steps to activate your license.
 There’s also in-depth documentation and a quick start tutorial to help you get started.

 3. EMotion FX